2025 - Term 2, Week 6 Newsletter

 Specialist Learning Areas

 Learning in these specialist areas occurs more frequently than assessment and reporting.
-For example, in Technologies, students will experience learning in design and digital technologies even if they are not being assessed that semester or year.
-We have ensured all curriculum elements are being covered as per the requirements from the Curriculum, Assessment and Reporting Framework.
+For example, in Technologies, students will experience learning in Design and Digital Technologies even if they are not being assessed that semester or year.

 Our Yearly Curriculum Overviews are located on the website.